deepanshs/mrsimulator/docs/user_guide/method/method_advanced_user.rst

 ===========================

 Mrsimulator allows users to create custom methods and simulate the NMR spectrum.
-At the top level, a :ref:`method_api` object is no different than the pre-built methods provided within the ``mrsimulator.method.lib`` module.
+At the top level, a :ref:`method_api` object is no different than the library methods provided within the ``mrsimulator.method.lib`` module.

 A generic setup for a custom method (similar to the stock method) follows,